The path to a better relationship is self-forgiveness. Because you can only truly forgive someone else if you are at ease in your own skin first.

 Following these four steps reflects your personal journey of self-forgiveness.
 Once you have cycled through the list for yourself, you can now initiate it with your closest relationship (after yourself, of course!): your partner.
 Do so and you can take your relationship to new heights as well!

 Of course, true forgiveness of any kind can be difficult.
-If you find that you are having a hard time either with self-forgiveness or forgiving another, don’t hesitate to reach out to one of our experienced therapists.
+If you find that you are having a hard time either with self-forgiveness or forgiving another, don’t hesitate to reach out for professional support.